How to Apply for Aid - Current Credential Students

 |Eligible to receive funding from federal, state, and institutional aid programs||Eligible to receive funding from CA State and CA institutional aid programs|

-Students in the Credential Program are considered 5th year undergraduate students for Financial Aid purposes.
-Students who already possess an initial Teacher Credential, and are now working on an additional credential, are only eligible for federal loan funds (at the 5th year undergrad level) or for private education loans.
+Students in credential programs are considered fifth-year undergraduate students for financial aid purposes.
+Students who already possess an initial Teacher Credential, and are now working on an additional credential, are only eligible for federal loan funds (at the fifth-year undergrad level) or for private education loans.

 To ensure all needed information is provided on the application, and to avoid delays in the processing of your financial aid file, please use the information below to answer questions on your financial aid application: